Oghma-Infinium/Vagabond/README.md

 **Vagabond requires the full AE upgrade, which means you must purchase the AE edition of the game for the list to function!**

+**You must update Skyrim Special Edition to latest version on Steam to install this list.**

 # Contents

 - [Contents](#contents)